Russian security service accuses Ukraine of killing ultra-nationalist's daughter | Law-Order

 Russian security service accuses Ukraine of killing ultra-nationalist's daughter

-Russia's Federal Security Service on Monday accused Ukraine's secret services of killing Darya Dugina, the daughter of a Russian ultra-nationalist, Russian news agencies reported.
-Dugina, whose father is prominent ideologue Alexander Dugin, was killed on Saturday evening when a suspected explosive device blew up the Toyota Land Cruiser she was driving, Russian investigators said.
+Russia's Federal Security Service on Monday accused Ukraine's secret services of killing Darya Dugina, the daughter of a Russian ultra-nationalist, in a car bomb attack near Moscow.
+Dugina, whose father Alexander Dugin is a prominent ideologue, was killed on Saturday evening when a bomb blew up the Toyota Land Cruiser that she was driving, Russian investigators said.

-Russia's Federal Security Service on Monday accused Ukraine's secret services of killing Darya Dugina, the daughter of a Russian ultra-nationalist, Russian news agencies reported.
+Russia's Federal Security Service on Monday accused Ukraine's secret services of killing Darya Dugina, the daughter of a Russian ultra-nationalist, in a car bomb attack near Moscow.

-Dugina, whose father is prominent ideologue Alexander Dugin, was killed on Saturday evening when a suspected explosive device blew up the Toyota Land Cruiser she was driving, Russian investigators said.
-Ukraine has denied involvement.
-The FSB said the attack was carried out by a Ukrainian woman born in 1979, whom it named.
+Dugina, whose father Alexander Dugin is a prominent ideologue, was killed on Saturday evening when a bomb blew up the Toyota Land Cruiser that she was driving, Russian investigators said.
+Ukraine, which is defending itself from what it says is an imperial-style war of conquest mounted by Russia, has denied involvement in the fatal attack.

-It said the woman and her teenage daughter had arrived in Russia in July and spent a month preparing the attack by renting an apartment in the same housing block and researching Dugina's lifestyle, according to an FSB statement carried by Russian news agencies.
-The assailant had attended an event outside Moscow on Saturday evening which Dugina and her father were also at, before carrying out a "controlled explosion" of Dugina's car, and fleeing Russia to Estonia, the FSB was quoted as saying.

-There was no immediate response from Kyiv to the FSB statement.
-INFLUENCE UNCLEAR

-Alexander Dugin, Darya's father, is an ultra-nationalist ideologue who has advocated violence to achieve the unification of Russian-speaking and other territories in a vast new Russian empire.
-Darya, who appeared regularly on Russian state TV, broadly endorsed her father's ideas and was a supporter of what Russia calls its "special military operation" in Ukraine, which Kyiv and the West cast as an imperial-style war of conquest.
+Russia calls its actions in Ukraine a "special military operation".
+Alexander Dugin, 60, has advocated violence to achieve the unification of Russian-speaking and other territories in a new Russian empire.
+Darya, who appeared regularly on state TV, was a strong supporter of Russia's actions in Ukraine.

-Wednesday will mark six months since Russian troops crossed the border into Ukraine.
-Dugin's influence in Russia and proximity to President Vladimir Putin has been the subject of speculation.

-Some Russia watchers ascribe him significant sway over Moscow's foreign policy and say he helped lay the intellectual groundwork for Putin to adopt a more aggressive and expansionist foreign policy.
-Others have said his impact and influence are minimal.
-The 60-year-old has never held an official Kremlin role.
-Dugin did not respond to questions emailed to him on Sunday at an address listed on the website of the International Eurasian Movement that he founded.
+In his first public statement on his daughter's death, he said Darya had been savagely killed before his own eyes by Ukraine.
+"Our hearts are not simply thirsting for revenge or retribution," Dugin wrote.
+"We only need our victory (against Ukraine) My daughter has sacrificed her young life on the altar of victory.
+So please win!"

+The FSB security service was quoted by Russian news agencies as saying the attack on Dugina was carried out by a Ukrainian woman born in 1979, whom it named and whose picture and personal information appeared on Russian news websites.
+The websites linked her to Ukraine's security services and accused her of being a member of the Azov battalion, a unit of Ukraine's army that Russia has designated a terrorist group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)